St Peter's College, Palmerston North

-St Peter's College is a Catholic Integrated co-educational College Year 7–13 of approximately 678 students.
-It is located in the northern Palmerston North suburb of Milson in New Zealand.
+St Peter's College is a state-integrated Catholic co-ed composite College in Palmerston North, New Zealand.
+It serves approximately 731 students from Year 7 to Year 13.
 The school's campus includes the historic St Anskar's Chapel, which was given to the school by the Dannevirke Catholic community.

-School Leadership
+History

+The college brought together two secondary schools and an intermediate school: